 Dr. Montessori observed that children are sponges, where each new experience is absorbed and helps them make sense of the world.

 How can a parent support this independence?
 Allow your child to help with the cleaning and cooking.
 Give them the responsibility to make their own bed, feed the dog, or wash the windows.
 And, although difficult, allow them as they struggle through little tasks like buttoning their shirt and tying their shoes.
-These tasks develops the child’s character.
+These tasks develop the child’s character.

 Learning About Life